Will Benson Preview, Player Props: Reds vs. Cubs

 Will Benson At The Plate

-- Benson is batting .263 with 11 doubles, six triples, eight home runs and 36 walks.
+- Benson is hitting .262 with 11 doubles, six triples, eight home runs and 36 walks.

-- In 18.1% of his games this year, Benson has notched at least one RBI.
-In seven of those games (8.4%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in two contests.
+- Benson has driven in a run in 15 games this year (17.9%), including seven games with more than one RBI (8.3%).
+He has also driven home three or more of his team's runs in two contests.

-- He has scored in 38.6% of his games this season, with two or more runs scored in 7.2%.
+- In 38.1% of his games this year, he has scored at least once.
+And he's had six games with multiple runs (7.1%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.